Motorcycle Riding Spells Freedom

 Don't take off your protective gear

-Immediately get yourself to a place of safety if you are able to do so
+Immediately get to a place of safety if you're able to do so

 If you can do so safely, remove yourself from traffic.
 Being injured in the roadway could lead to more serious injuries and even death.
-Without taking off your protective gear, try to get yourself out of harm's way.
-Even if you're so hurt that you can't remove yourself from the lane of traffic, immediately call 911 after a motorcycle accident.
+Without taking off your protective gear, try to get out of harm's way.
+If you're so hurt that you can't remove yourself from the lane of traffic, immediately call 911 after a motorcycle accident.

 Do I Need An Attorney For My Motorcycle Accident Case?